News from our Kiwi Friends...

 And from the U.K.

-"According to Beverley Skeggs, professor at Goldsmiths, University of London, the gender pay gap between graduates is not improving. ' are much less likely to get equivalent jobs, they are less likely to be promoted as quickly so there is absolutely phenomenal gender inequality in our society that hasn't been addressed," she remarked."
+"According to Beverley Skeggs, professor at Goldsmiths, University of London, the gender pay gap between graduates is not improving. 'are much less likely to get equivalent jobs, they are less likely to be promoted as quickly so there is absolutely phenomenal gender inequality in our society that hasn't been addressed," she remarked."

 Exec Women Fired More...Choose Departures More

-"Women executives are more likely to be asked to leave than men (2.9% versus 0.9 %), plus more likely to leave on their own accord (4.3% versus 2.8 %), says the study, which was conducted analyzing Standard & Poor's information on 1,500 firms, and was published in October's issue of Economic Inquiry.
+I tried to read the original report, but the best I could do was find an article in Time that had some meat about it and the Oregon State Universtity news release."Women executives are more likely to be asked to leave than men (2.9% versus 0.9 %), plus more likely to leave on their own accord (4.3% versus 2.8 %), says the study, which was conducted analyzing Standard & Poor's information on 1,500 firms, and was published in October's issue of Economic Inquiry.
 "The evidence suggests that women are being drawn out and forced out at higher rates.
 However, we don't see too much evidence of a systematic pattern in the types of firms that are forcing or having women drawn out," says lead author John Becker-Blease, an assistant professor of finance at Oregon State University.
 'So, in a sense, it seems the playing field is uniformly tilted against women across firms.'"

 Here's an interesting related statistic: